 Nestled within West Moonah, the Jim Bacon Memorial Reserve offers a harmonious blend of expansive parkland and a precious 2-hectare remnant of rare black gum forest.
 Among its treasures, the reserve shelters a variety of rare plant species, notably the captivating Blue Devil, characterised by its unique prickly foliage with a striking blue hue.
 Serving as a vital sanctuary for local wildlife, the reserve is particularly significant for the threatened Swift Parrot, among other avian residents.

-Looking for hikes and trails in Jim Bacon Memorial Reserve or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Jim Bacon Memorial Reserve?
+Try these trails with a similar difficulty grade.

 Favourite